opctim/shai-hulud-2-check/README.md

 # shai-hulud-2-check

-A simple bash script that will scan your project dir for package-lock.json files that contain vulnerabilites listed in the wiz-sec vulnerability CSV.
+A simple bash script that will scan your project dir for package-lock.json & pnpm-lock.yaml files that contain vulnerabilities listed in the wiz-sec vulnerability CSV.

+## Requirements

+    curl - Download vulnerability data from remote source jq   - Parse and process JSON data from package-lock.json find - Locate package-lock.json & pnpm-lock.yaml files in the project directory awk  - Process and filter CSV vulnerability data yq   - Parse and handle YAML configuration files

 ## Usage